defaultxr/cl-patterns/doc/SC.md

   * Pdiff
   * Pdrop
   * PfadeIn
-  * Pfin - see also: pbind's :pfin key.
+  * Pfin - done as pfin. see also: pbind's :pfin key.
   * PfinQuant
-  * Pfindur - see also: pbind's :pfindur key.
+  * Pfindur - done as pfindur. see also: pbind's :pfindur key.
   * Pfx
   * Pinterp
   * Plag
   * Pn - done as pn
   * PpatRewrite
   * Pplayer
   * Pprotect - see also: pbind's :cleanup key.
+(FIX)
   * Prewrite
   * Prorate
   * Pscratch - done as pscratch